anuzzolese/oke-challenge-2016/README.md

 [Evaluation data](http://data.dws.informatik.uni-mannheim.de/LD4IE/2016/data/test):
-- The evaluation data consists of Web pages (not contained in the training corpus) with structured annotations.
+- The evaluation data consists of Web pages (not contained in the training corpus) which originally contained structured annotations.
 - For those Web pages, the extracted triples are not published, and as the annotations are removed, they cannot be trivially reconstructed.